-Gail Rubin, The Doyenne of Death®, helps get funeral planning conversations started with a light touch on a serious subject.
-She hosts the TV/DVD series, A Good Goodbye, as well as the weekly Internet radio program on the RockStar Radio Network.
+Gail Rubin, CT, The Doyenne of Death®, helps get funeral planning conversations started with a light touch on a serious subject.
+She hosts the TV/DVD series, A Good Goodbye, as well as a weekly Internet radio program.

 As an award-winning speaker, she uses humor and funny films to attract people to a topic many would rather avoid.
 She also helped pioneer the Death Cafe movement in the United States by hosting the first one west of the Mississippi in Albuquerque, New Mexico in September 2012.

-She is a Certified Celebrant, a Life Tribute professional personally trained by Doug Manning and Glenda Stansbury of the In-Sight Institute, the leading U.S. organization that trains Celebrants.
+She is also a Certified Celebrant, a Life Tribute professional personally trained by Doug Manning and Glenda Stansbury of the In-Sight Institute, the leading U.S. organization that trains Celebrants.
 Gail is also a public relations professional and event planner.
 She has more than 30 years of experience creating many memorable life cycle events.
+She is an award-winning speaker with memberships in Toastmasters International and the National Speakers Association New Mexico Chapter.

 Many people are shocked to discover how expensive funerals can be.
 Gail became a licensed insurance agent to help people fund their “good goodbyes” by introducing them to the concept of final expense and preneed insurance.
 She can also help address other financial concerns, such as long term care insurance or supplemental policies in the event of nursing home stays or the need for home medical care.